perticascatalin/Learning/DPML/swot.md

 ### 4.5 Threats

-- The domain of music does not seem widely formalized for computer science, forcing the researcher to dedicate a considerable amount of time to understanding otherwise simple concepts
+- The domain of music does not seem widely formalized for computer science, forcing the researcher to dedicate a considerable amount of time to understanding otherwise simple concepts.

 ### 4.6 Impact

+- As I previously mentioned, in order to have an impact, the research delivered must be useful to other researchers in the field, either through a very good synthesis of ideas or through the discovery of novel results.
+In order to make it so, the research content has to be valuable and situate itself above the exploratory phase (where one learns about the topic).
+But even this is not enough, because the research has to be made available either by publishing in science journals or by presenting it at conferences.
+However, in terms of personal impact, I think the most valuable were learning about CSP concepts and starting to apply them to several domains, which also made me learn about concepts in these other fields.